 Child care expenses

-Children’s fitness and arts expenses (MB, YT)
+Children’s fitness and arts expenses (NL, NS, MB, YT)

 Adoption expenses